gdbroman/broman.blog/_posts/2020/2020-09-17-on-being-round.md

 * Some people hate running.
 They need to run.
 * Some people hate pop music.
 Good for them.

-Being round career-wise is financially dumb.
-Being round emotionally is the only antidote to subconscious sabotage.
+Being round career-wise is financially dumb, but being round emotionally is the only antidote to subconscious sabotage.